elenasinel/tech-week/docs/index.md

 # **Resources**

+Ideally, at a minimum, we would like teens to have covered the following during school hours or after school:

+**1. Day 1 -  AI, Now & Future** (1 hour in total)

+Speaker to introduce teens to AI - how is it changing the world?
+Why is it important?

+**2. Day 2 Human-Centred Design** (2 hours in total or more depending on how deeply your mentor wishes to dive into)

+See our Human-Centred Design section below and this [Guide](https://drive.google.com/file/d/1zpjIXhG5X6DtwytUJwC8UqgG-SibMXEU/view)

 ## **1. Machine Learning & Artificial Intelligence**

 We have comprehensive guides that go over the basics of Machine Learning/Artificial Intelligence as well as basics of programming.
 Find these below.